 3. What may be the value of the property in future?

-- Some property sizes fare better in particular locations as compared to others.
-For example, a 2 bedroom and studio might be more suitable if your plan is to purchase with the view of eventually renting it out.
+1. Some property sizes fare better in particular locations as compared to others.
+For example, a 2 bedroom flat and a studio apartment might be more suitable if your plan is to purchase and rent it out subsequently.

 4. What other needs do you have?